acendia/smart-meal-recepy/README.md

-# smart-meal-recepy
+# smart-meal-recipe
-Application that allows users to take a video of the ingredients available in their fridge and prepare a meal.
+Application that allows users to take a video of the ingredients available in their fridge and prepare meal recipes.